monikatarsisia/007011/README.md

 -.
 Client receives the file and save it

 # Assignment 3 - 2015/09/29
 Build a program that request a web page from web server, download the page, then parse/extract all hyperlinks that exist.
 Download all pages on those hyperlinks.
 The web page will be saved as dataOri.html.
+The list of hyperlinks will be saved as hyperlinks.html.
+And the web page for each hyperlinks will be saved as data1.html, data2.html, data3.html, etc.
 File :
 1) Parsing.py
 2) BeautifulSoup.py